Hjalpa/TagPro-SoundPacks/README.md

         wind            when close to a gravity well bing            when receiving a tutorial message

+From version 0.6.0 the following extra sounds will also be able to be added to a soundpack (or uploaded via the options)

+        ['allchat','teamchat','groupchat','system','mod','playerleft','playerjoined','playerswitched','afk','honk'];
+        allchat         receiving/sending a chat message teamchat        for teamchats
+                           if not present, 'allchat' is used instead groupchat       messages from members of your group if not present, 'allchat' is used instead system          system messages like 'Thanks for switching...' or 'Since there aren't many players...' if not present, 'allchat' is used instead mod             messages sent by a mod if not present, 'system' is used instead playerleft      when a player leaves if not present, 'system' is used instead playerjoined    when a player joins if not present, 'system' is used instead playerswitched  when a player switches if not present, 'system' is used instead afk             when you are seconds away from getting kicked honk            replaces the sound used in the 'TagPro Honk' userscript
+                           note: 'TagPro honk' version 0.5 is required!

 ## How to make a custom SoundPack (that you can easily share with others)
 1. Make or find `.mp3`/`.wav`/`.ogg` sounds and upload them somewhere on the internet (for example on [this site](https://vocaroo.com/?upload), or in a GitHub repo). *Alternatively: if you know how to, you can encode the sounds to base64*
 2. Write a .tpsp file, which is a SoundPack written in the JSON format.
 Not all sounds have to be included, as the userscript will fall back to the default sounds.
 Examples of .tpsp files can be found [here](SoundPacks "SoundPacks").